 First impressions of Tornio, Lapland

 The town of Tornio is connected with Haparanda on the Swedish side.
 Even though it’s right on the border with Sweden, there is no Swedish minority and Finnish is spoken unlike on the southern and western coast of Finland.

 Park Hotel Tornio

-We stayed at Park Hotel Tornio that is right in the downtown with a great view of the Torne river.
-After the check in, all of us were so tired that we decided to take a nap.
+We stayed at the Park Hotel Tornio right in downtown with a great view of the Torne river.
+After the check-in, all of us were so tired that we decided to take a nap.

 Road trip to the rapids and exploring Sweden

 Saturday was going to be busy.
 We had numerous places to visit on our list.
 We were quite sure that the list is too long for one day with M.

 The day started with a delicious and big buffet breakfast served in one of the hotel’s restaurants.
 We planned to be away from the hotel for the whole day to explore a few popular and some off-the-beaten-path attractions.

 The weather was perfect for spending time outdoors, so even though we had a spacious and comfy room, we didn’t want to stay long inside.
 There are plenty of nature spots to see close to Tornio.
 We started the day from one of the most popular rapid, Kukkolankoski.
 It was a short drive up the Torne river from the hotel.
 The river is wide and with a stretch of rapids on its whole width.
 This was the biggest rapid we have seen so far and the biggest in Finland.
 There are many other rapids in the country, but what we have visited earlier are mainly on much narrower rivers and therefore are not as impressive.
 The exception might be the picturesque Myllykoski near Juuma in Oulanka National Park.

 M, unfortunately, overslept the rapid, but he saw another rapid later that day.
 We followed the river north to Matkakoski rapid.
 That place is nice too, but it’s better to visit it from the Swedish side.